taniacsilva/Churn_Prediction/README.md

 * 👩‍💻 Use Logistic Regression to identify customers that are likely to churn

-**Main Conclusions** : Binary Classification.
-Logistic regression is similar to linear regression because both models take into account the bias term and weighted sum of features.
-The difference between these models is that the output of linear regression is a real number, while logistic regression outputs a value between zero and one, applying the sigmoid function to the linear regression formula.
+**Main Conclusions** : Logistic regression is similar to linear regression because both models take into account the bias term and weighted sum of features.
+The difference between these models is that the output of linear regression is a real number, while logistic regression outputs a value between zero and one, applying the sigmoid function to the linear regression formula and is used for binary classification.

 $$g(x_i)=Sigmoid(w_0+w_1\times(x_1)+w_2\times(x_2)+...+w_n\times(x_n))$$